New Paper in RSC Advances — Biotemplated Superconductors

 “Morphological control of cuprate superconductors using sea sponges as templates.”

-In this study, we explored a greener approach to superconductor synthesis by using natural sea sponges as a sustainable biotemplate.
-Their intrinsic 3D architecture porous YBCO and BSCCO superconductors.
+In this study, we explored a greener approach to superconductor synthesis by using natural sea sponges as a sustainable biotemplate, leveraging their intrinsic 3D architecture to produce porous YBCO and BSCCO superconductors.

 This work was a collaborative effort with my brilliant friend and co-author Jula Carlotta Schroeder, and with the guidance of my supervisors Simon Hall, Stephen Eichhorn, and Avinash Patil.